-The Funds SA Board has determined that its forecast risk/return profile provides a reasonable measure of the sensitivity of the expected returns in each investment option in the year ahead.
-The following tables show the standard deviation around expected nominal returns for each investment option.
+The Funds SA Board has determined that its forecast risk/return profile provides a reasonable measure of the sensitivity of the expected returns in the investment for the year ahead.
+The following tables show the standard deviation around expected nominal returns for DB High Growth investment.